-- (a) Vertical articulation joints must be provided in unreinforced masonry walls except walls built where the site soil classification is A or S (see Part 3.2.4). - (b) Articulation joints must have a width not less than 10 mm and be provided (see Figure 3.3.1.7)- - (i) in straight, continuous walls having no openings, at not more than 6 m centres and not closer than the height of the wall away from corners; and - (ii) where the height of the wall changes by more than 20%, at the position of change in height; and - (iii) where openings more than 900×900 mm occur, at not more than 5 m centres, and positioned in line with one edge of the opening; and - (iv) where walls change in thickness; and - (v) at control or construction joints in footing slabs; and - (vi) at junctions of walls constructed of different masonry materials; and - (vii) at deep chases (rebates) for service pipes.
+(a) Vertical articulation joints must be provided in unreinforced masonry walls except walls built where the site soil classification is A or S (see Part 3.2.4).

+- (b) Articulation joints between masonry elements must have a width not less than 10 mm and be provided (see Figures 3.3.1.7 and 3.3.1.8)- - (i) in straight, continuous walls having no openings, at not more than 6 m centres and not closer than the height of the wall away from corners; and - (ii) where the height of the wall changes by more than 20%, at the position of change in height; and - (iii) where openings more than 900×900 mm occur, at not more than 5 m centres, and positioned in line with one edge of the opening; and - (iv) where walls change in thickness; and - (v) at control or construction joints in footing slabs; and - (vi) at junctions of walls constructed of different masonry materials; and - (vii) at deep chases (rebates) for service pipes.

 - (c) For all articulation joints in cavity walls, extendable masonry anchors must be built in at every fourth course (see Figure 3.3.1.9).
-For veneer construction the extendable ties may be omitted. - (d) Where articulation joints are adjacent to door or window frames, a 10 mm gap must be left between the edge of the frame and the masonry to allow for movement (see Figure 3.3.1.9). - (e) For single leaf masonry walls stabilised by return walls, or engaged piers, any articulation joints must be within 300 mm of the vertical support (see Figures 3.3.1.3, and 3.3.1.4).

-- (f) All joints in single skin masonry must be sealed with a flexible, compressible material (see Figure 3.3.1.9). - (g) Articulation joints constructed adjacent to arched openings must be constructed with minimum abutments between the opening and the articulation joint, in accordance with the Cement and Concrete Association of Australia Technical Note 61
+For veneer construction the extendable ties may be omitted. - (d) For single leaf masonry walls stabilised by return walls, or engaged piers, any articulation joints must be within 300 mm of the vertical support (see Figures 3.3.1.3, and 3.3.1.4(b)). - (e) Where masonry is required to be waterproof all joints must be sealed with a flexible, compressible material (see Figure 3.3.1.9). - (f) Articulation joints must not be constructed adjacent to arched openings. - (g) Articulation joints must not be located in unreinforced masonry above garage door openings or the like unless the panel of masonry is laterally supported with masonry ties or other suitable means.